vkhazin/kafka-courseware/README.md

 ## Description

 * Kafka is a scalable, fault-tolerant, publish-subscribe messaging system for distributed applications
-* Similar to a message queue or enterprise messaging system
+* Similar to a message queue or an enterprise messaging system
 * Stores streams of records in a fault-tolerant durable way
 * The most common use case: publish and subscribe to streams of records/messages
 * Powers web-scale Internet companies such as LinkedIn, Twitter, AirBnB, and many others